KunkelAlexander/neon-sand/README.md

 ## Controls

-- **Left Mouse Button**: Spawn sand at the cursor position with a dynamic sand type (color changes over time).
+- **Left mouse button**: Spawn sand at the cursor position with a dynamic sand type (color changes over time).
-- **Right Mouse Button**: Remove sand from the simulation at the cursor position.
+- **Right mouse button or double-tap**: Remove sand from the simulation at the cursor position.
-- **Mouse Wheel**: Adjust the cursor size for sand placement.
+- **Mouse wheel or pinch gesture**: Adjust the cursor size for sand placement.
 - **Escape Key**: Quit the simulation.

 ## License